N0MoreSecr3ts/n0moresecr3ts.github.io/pages/wraith_signatures/wraith_signatures_contrib.md

         * Debian
         * Ubuntu
         * Arch
-* Ensure that code that goes into core meets all requirements [here](https://github.com/golang/go/wiki/CodeReviewComments)
+* Ensure that code merged into the wraith signatures repo meets all the requirements [here](https://github.com/golang/go/wiki/CodeReviewComments)
 * Create issues for any major changes and enhancements that you wish to make.
 Discuss things transparently and get community feedback.
 * Keep feature versions as small as possible, preferably one new feature per version.
+This is directly related to semver.
 * Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.

 # First Contributions

-Unsure where to begin contributing to the Wraith Signatures repo?
-You can start by looking through issues labeled with [Beginner](https://github.com/N0MoreSecr3ts/wraith_sigantures/issues?q=is%3Aopen+is%3Aissue+label%3ABeginner) or [Hacktoberfest](https://github.com/N0MoreSecr3ts/wraith_signatures/labels/Hacktoberfest):
+Unsure where to begin contributing to the Wraith Signatures project?
+You can start by looking through issues labeled with [Beginner](https://github.com/N0MoreSecr3ts/wraith-signatures/issues?q=is%3Aopen+is%3Aissue+label%3ABeginner) or [Hacktoberfest](https://github.com/N0MoreSecr3ts/wraith-signatures/labels/Hacktoberfest):

 **Beginner** - Issues which should only require a few lines of code, and a test or two.